half-6/linkfuture-boot/README.md

    /*
     * Optional,all configuration is same with request npm,
     * but add apiForward and apiMethod
-    *    apiForward:for disable auto api forward
+    *    apiForward:for disable auto api forward, default is true
-    *    apiMethod: overwrite default api method
+    *    apiMethod: overwrite default api method, default is request method
+    *    apiPath: overwrite default api path, default is /{baseUrl}/test/r200
-    *    repository:true, default is true, for disable auto repository
+    *    repository: default is true, for disable auto repository
     * */
     "service":{
         "test":{